Achada Plateau: Biome

 The Achada Plateau is one of the most valuable natural sites on the Azores.
 It hosts one of the last intact remnants of the original temperate mixed forests that covered the archipelago before the arrival of humans and the following deforestation and introduction of exotic species.
 It is listed as an Important Bird Area, several birds species make home in the peat bogs, ponds and lakes of the formation.

 Part of the central plateau was designated a Ramsar wetland in 2008 due to its ecological importance.
 Bodies of water include: Lagoa dos Grotões, Lagoa da Rosada, Lagoa do Paul, Lagoa do Landroal, Lagoa do Caiado, Lagoa do Peixinho and Lagoa Negra.

 The plateau is part of two Natura 2000 sites: The Special Conservation Zone of Mount Pico, Prainha and Caveiro; and the Special Protection Zone of the Central Zone of Pico.

 Climate

 Due to its altitude, the plateau has a significantly different climate when compared to the rest of the island.
-According to Köppen, Achada has an oceanic climate, with cool to warm summers and chilly to mild winters.
+According to Köppen, Achada has an oceanic climate, with cool to warm summers and chilly to cool winters.
 In the warmest month – August – temperatures vary between 19–20 C at day to 12–13 C at night and in the coolest month – January – from 10–11 C at day to 6–7 C at night.

 The area is subject to intense orographic lift which makes precipitation thoroughly abundant, humidity high (around 90%) and cloudiness persistent.
 It gets between 3000 and 5000 mm of precipitation per year, making it the rainiest area in the Atlantic Ocean (though most of the precipitation is actually from drizzle).
 There is a noticeably drier season in the summer, influence of its proximity to the Mediterranean Basin.